CGCookie/retopoflow/docs/v4/changelist.md

 This document contains details about what has changed in Retopoflow in version 4.

+### 4.1.4

+- Fixed PolyPen knife sometimes trying to insert loops when it should not

 ### 4.1.3

 - Fixed issue with PolyPen freezing when operating on loose edges